 Reducing activity simply tells the Heartbeat API to run once every two minutes instead of every minute.

-The bottom line is, when someone hotlinks one of your images, you pay for the bandwidth and get none of the benefit.
+The bottom line is when someone hotlinks one of your images, you pay for the bandwidth and get none of the benefits.
 It’s stealing.

-Cloudflare includes their ScrapeShield service in the free tier which has an option to prevent people from hotlinking your images.
+Cloudflare includes their ScrapeShield service in the free tier, which has the option to prevent people from hotlinking your images.